hashtagchris/DotNet-BlueZ/events_todo.md

 * In C# are you supposed to unsubscribe from every event to prevent leaks?

+Answer: Generally yes, so the garbage collection can collect the subscribing object.

 * Should I call WatchPropertiesAsync only when the first event is subscribed to?
 I'll have to call it synchronously, and add mutexs to do refcounting reliably.

+Update: Tried this, resulted in a hang on `m_proxy.WatchPropertiesAsync(OnPropertyChanges).GetAwaiter().GetResult()`.

 ```C#
   public event EventHandler Disconnected